mohammadaminrez/Contract-Automation-System/README.md

 ## Overview

-This system allows users to upload rental contracts (PDF or Word documents) and automatically extracts key information such as tenant details, financial terms, payment schedules, and contract dates.
-It supports two extraction methods: fast regex-based pattern matching for Italian Unicampus contracts, and AI-powered universal extraction for any rental document in any language.
+This system allows users to upload rental contracts (PDF or Word documents) and automatically extracts key information.

+It supports two extraction methods:

+Fast regex-based pattern matching for Italian Unicampus contracts, and AI-powered universal extraction for any rental document in any language.

 ## Features